top of page

 You cannot expect to understand the OT narrative without also possessing an insight on ancient Egyptian history, anymore than you can presume to attend a collegiate-level seminar without first achieving proficiency in a prerequisite intermediary curriculum.
 For those presently aspiring to attain this mandatory level of scholarship, the immediate content may prove to be unintelligible to you.
 Therefore, this particular article is more intended for the so-called Accredited & Reputable Bible Scholar.
 Let me, then, proceed by establishing a mutually agreed upon premise from which to build the substance of this presentation.

-2. After the successful completion of the required rituals, Pharaoh was then transformed into the god Osiris, who represented Pharaoh resurrected in the Afterlife.
+2. After the successful completion of the required rituals, Pharaoh was then transformed into the god Osiris, who represented Pharaoh resurrected in the afterlife.

 4. Therefore, an Osiris is actually a dead Horus whose been resurrected.

 That being said, let us now apply King's Theophoric Theory and analyze the interaction between the Biblical Moses and the Biblical God.
 Though KTT relegates the Biblical Moses to the realm of fiction, we may yet glean a more realistic insight on the God itself.
-That which is "existing" perpetually ("'On' The Being") as divinity, is juxtaposed to that which is "born" (Msi/Moses) or "coming into being" by that state of eternal existence.
+That which is "existing" perpetually ("'On' The Being" | EXODUS 3:14 LXX) as divinity, is juxtaposed to that which is "born" (Msi/Moses) or "coming into being" by that state of eternal existence.
 The human Moses is a bio-transcendental extension of that Divine Beingness.

 TO BE CONTINUED ....